 - Reviews (Google Reviews and reviews from other platforms)

 I’ve no room to discuss the benefits of Google my business, but a survey found that 64% of consumers have used Google My Business to find contact details for a local business.

-If you haven’t set up your Google My Business, follow the step-by-step video guide below to claim your Google My Business for free.
+If you haven’t set up your Google My Business, follow this step-by-step guide below to claim your Google My Business for free.